DoctorKhan/The-Human-Experiment-Book/src/30_pre_flood/01_gods_among_us.md

 The pre-flood world wasn't a primitive society struggling for survival.
 It was an advanced civilization ruled by hybrid lineages created by the primordial architects, **The Werdh-anes** (from Proto-Indo-European root `*werdh-`, 'to grow, increase'), whose sole function was the development and expansion of consciousness.

+In this investigation, we will use the precise functional designation **The Werdh‑anes** for the primordial architects (PIE `*werdh-`, “to grow, increase”).
+This replaces culture‑bound names except when quoting or describing cultural echoes.

 ## The Werdh-anes System

 The evidence for direct rule by the consciousness researchers, **The Werdh-anes**, in the pre-flood world is overwhelming once you know what to look for: